 Information on Mental Health and Wellbeing is also available on the ACT Government COVID-19 website.

 For some businesses, flexible and family-friendly arrangements already include working from home and practices to support this are well established.
 For others, workplans and styles will need to be adjusted to accommodate this new way of working.
 Regardless, working from home for long periods of time brings challenges, as well as opportunities.

 Guidance for employers on Working safely from home is provided on the ACT Government COVID-19 website.
 Use the WorkSafe ACT Working from Home WHS Checklist to assist employees in setting up their workstations.
 It is important that you also promote ways that employees can look after their physical and mental health at home (see the Workers tab for more information).

 If you’re a small business, check out Beyond Blue’s Practical tips to help run your small business from home.

 Supporting workers in their usual settings

-If your business is still operating in its usual setting for at least essential workers, you will have put into place measures to protect the health and safety of your staff, such as ensuring that they practice good hygiene, wash their hands and observe social distancing, and that shared spaces are regularly cleaned and disinfected.
+If your business is operating in its usual setting, you will have put into place measures to protect the health and safety of your staff, such as ensuring that they practice good hygiene, wash their hands and observe social distancing, and that shared spaces are regularly cleaned and disinfected.

 Staff may be feeling anxious about coming into their normal work setting or undertaking their normal duties.
 It is important to regularly check in with staff and support their wellbeing.
 If work hours have increased due to your staff providing frontline and/or essential services, it’s important to monitor and manage fatigue issues.